 The broccoli plant, when given the right growing conditions and good quality soil, can only require to be fertilized once or twice during its entire life cycle.
 It is highly recommended to go with an all-purpose organic fertilizer that has an extra addition of micro-nutrients such as boron and magnesium.

-Temperature and sunlight requirements of the broccoli plant
+Step-3: Temperature and sunlight requirements of the broccoli plant

 The broccoli plant thrives in cool temperatures but requires 6 to 8 hours of full and direct sunlight in the day.
-Unlike other smaller container-grown plants and vegetables, the broccoli can grow in partial shade too.
+Unlike other smaller container-grown plants and vegetables, broccoli can grow in partial shade too.

 The plants start to flower in the hotter climates and hence, it is best to grow them in the cooler temperatures of spring and autumn.
 In locations where the temperatures tend to stay warm even during these seasons, you can protect your plant by applying a layer of organic mulch to the top part of the soil.